custom essay

 King Charles I. Charles was a tyrant king from the beginning of his reign.
 Eventually

-England grew sick of this tyrant king and Oliver Cromwell was the leader of the pack.
+England grew sick of this tyrant king … Read the rest